Raul Machado

-Raul Martins Machado (born 22 September 1937) is a retired Portuguese footballer who played as centre-back.
+Raul Martins Machado (22 September 1937 – 22 October 2023) was a Portuguese footballer who played as centre-back.

 Club career

 Born in Matosinhos, Machado joined his home-town club, Leixões, at the age of 21.
 In the three seasons there, he help them maintain in the Primeira Divisão and win the 1961 Portuguese Cup.

 His performances led to a move to Benfica in 1962, and made his debut on 21 October 1962, in an away win to Belenenses.
 Due to an injury in Germano, he played 37 games in the centre of a WM formation, winning the league title and losing the European Cup Final.
 In the next season, he lost his starting position to Luciano, playing the majority of his games in the domestic cup, which the club successfully conquered.
 After a one-year on the right side of the WM formation, Machado easily adapted to the more common 4–4–2 in 1965 and played four more seasons at Benfica.

-He partnered with Germano and later Jacinto Santos, winning three more league titles and losing a third European Cup Final.
+Machado partnered with Germano and later Jacinto Santos, winning three more league titles and losing a third European Cup Final.
 With the rapid rise of Humberto Coelho, he left in 1969 with 193 matches and seven goals, retiring after a last season at Leixões.